thornewolf/rotten-tomatoes/README.md

 The general structure of this project should have:

 1. notebooks with some standard ml libraries imported for doing random forest classification
-2. scraper scripts that grab kalshi wbe pages
+2. scraper scripts that grab Rotten Tomatoes web pages
 3. processor scripts that convert fetched web pages into tabular data for post-processing
 4. model script that trains on the tabular data and reports metrics
 5. a kalshi integration to fetch / search markets exposed as functions